 Deployment Management #

 An Internal Developer Platform supports teams in establishing Continuous Delivery or even Continuous Deployment (CD) processes.
-Deployment Management plays a central role for this.
-However, Deployment Management is so much more than just automated deployments.
-This section explains the typical elements of Deployment Management within Internal Developer Platforms:
+Deployment Automation plays a central role for this.
+However, Deployment Automation is so much more than just automated deployments.
+This section explains the typical elements of Deployment Automation within Internal Developer Platforms:

 The ideal development process with an Internal Developer Platform #